Pith helmet: Civilian use

 Due to its popularity, the pith helmet became common civilian headgear for Westerners in the tropics and sub-tropics from the mid-19th century.
-The civilian pith helmet usually had the same dimensions and outline as its contemporary military counterpart, but without decorative extras such as badges.
+The civilian pith helmet usually had the same dimensions and outline as its contemporary military counterpart but without decorative extras such as badges.
 It was worn by men and women, old and young, on formal and casual occasions, until the 1940s.
 Both white and khaki versions were used.
-It was often worn together with civilian versions of khaki drill and/or bush jackets.
+It was often worn together with civilian versions of khaki drill and bush jackets.

 At the turn of the 20th century, there was a widespread assumption that wearing this form of head-dress was necessary for people of European origin to avoid sunstroke in the tropics.
-By contrast, indigenous peoples were assumed to have acquired a relative immunity.
-Modern medical opinion holds that some form of wide-brimmed but light headwear (such as a Panama hat etc.) is highly advisable in strong sunlight for people of all ethnicities to avoid skin cancers and overheating.
+By contrast, indigenous peoples were assumed to have acquired relative immunity.
+Modern medical opinion holds that some form of wide-brimmed but light headwear (such as a Panama hat, etc.) is highly advisable in strong sunlight for people of all ethnicities to avoid skin cancers and overheating.

 Pith helmets began to decline in popularity in the mid-1950s.
 For example, they had become relatively uncommon in Francophone African colonies by 1955, despite their former conspicuous popularity among European visitors and expatriates there during the previous decade.